 Reward

-The phrase, and my reward is with me,” refers to the fact that it is The Lord who does the doing.
+The phrase, “and my reward is with me,” refers to the fact that it is The Lord who does the doing.
 As well, the word reward can either be positive or negative.
 Every man will be rewarded according to his conduct, and the eternal destiny of each will either be fixed as holiness or vileness.
 This is the spirit of the text.
 Jesus Christ is either Savior or Judge.
 It is all in Him.
 If men do not deal with Christ now as Savior, they will deal with him tomorrow as Judge, but deal with Him they shall.
 One way or another, all will deal with Him.

 Works

-The phrase, to give every man according as his work shall be,” tells us emphatically that our lifestyles will definitely produce a certain type of works.
+The phrase, “to give every man according as his work shall be,” tells us emphatically that our lifestyles will definitely produce a certain type of works.
 Let the following be clearly understood, good works will never produce proper faith, but proper faith will always produce proper works.
 Now, that is one of the most important statements that you, as a believer, will ever read.
 Let’s explain it further; most of the church world attempts to produce righteousness (that is addressed in verse 11) by works.
 That cannot be done.
 In fact, it is impossible for it to be done in this manner.
 What do I mean when I say that the church world attempts to produce righteousness and holiness by works?
 I mean that we do religious things, and we think that by the doing of those things, such will make us righteous and holy.
 That means that we have faith in those things, whatever they might be.
 Now, more than likely, the things of which we speak are not wrong but rather, right.
 In other words, they are good things.
 Please notice what Paul said, “Was then that which is good made death unto me?
 God forbid.
 But sin, that it might appear sin, working death in me by that which is good;…” (Romans 7:13).

 What was Paul Talking About?